 Brimington is a civil parish which lies within the Borough of Chesterfield in the county of Derby.
-Its population is currently over 9,000.
+Its population is currently of some 8,000 residents.
 In 1904 the parish was said to contain 1,329 acres.
 Following a small boundary adjustment with Chesterfield in the 1920s, in 1936 it was said to comprise 1,283 acres.

 Brimington is situated about two miles north east of Chesterfield.
 It is bounded by the river Rother, Tapton, Calow and Westwood (Inkersall).
 The parish includes the area known as Brimington Common to the south and New Brimington to the north.
 The common was enclosed by an Act of Parliament of 1841 (enrolled in 1853).
 Until that date it was said to be a very wild place, with few houses.
 New Brimington was developed during the late 19th century, primarily to provide housing for the adjacent and growing Staveley ironworks, which have now closed.